themue/site.themue.dev/content/post/2021-glenrothes-halloween-edition-13yo-2019.md

 ### Finish

-The finish of the Glenrothes is also almost like an Islay.
+The finish of the **Glenrothes** is also almost like an Islay.
 It is strong, very warm and smoky.
 It can be felt for a long time.
 But the creamy notes are still nice, as one is used to from the regular Glenrothes.

-All in all, it is a surprising Glenrothes, its name fits.
+All in all, it is a surprising **Glenrothes**, its name fits.
 The friend of this distillery can also treat himself to the Halloween Edition, it simply fits.